Pinelands Regional School District

-Pinelands Regional School District is a regional school district in Ocean County, New Jersey, United States, serving students from Eagleswood Township, Little Egg Harbor Township and Tuckerton Borough along with the Burlington County municipality of Bass River Township.
-Both schools are accredited by the Middle States Association of Colleges and Schools and the New Jersey Department of Education.
+Pinelands Regional School District is a regional school district in Ocean County, in the U.S. state of New Jersey, serving students from Eagleswood Township, Little Egg Harbor Township and Tuckerton Borough along with the Burlington County municipality of Bass River Township.

-As of the 2019–20 school year, the district, comprised of two schools, had an enrollment of 1,564 students and 147.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
+As of the 2023–24 school year, the district, comprised of two schools, had an enrollment of 1,592 students and 143.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.